SC-005 – Encryption

 10. All persistent storage within any and all mobile computing devices used within UTHSC must meet the following encryption standards:

-• Small portable computing devices where keyboard entry is cumbersome (e.g., smart-phones) may use reduced password strength and complexity if the device is configured to allow no more than 10 failed password entry attempts before preventing use by locking for a significant amount of time or erasing all storage.
+• Small portable computing devices where keyboard entry is cumbersome (e.g., smartphones) may use reduced password strength and complexity if the device is configured to allow no more than 10 failed password entry attempts before preventing use by locking for a significant amount of time or erasing all storage.

 2. The encryption mechanism includes a management component that provides key recovery and proof that the device is encrypted.